vishallsk/Internship_java/Showroom-Data/README.md

 ##Features

-Customer Management: Allows storing and managing customer details.
+*Customer Management*: Allows storing and managing customer details.

-Bike Inventory Management: Manages bike details, availability, and pricing.
+*Bike Inventory Management*: Manages bike details, availability, and pricing.

-Sales Transactions: Tracks sales activities, invoices, and associated records.
+*Sales Transactions*: Tracks sales activities, invoices, and associated records.

-Reporting and Analytics: Generates reports for sales and inventory insights.
+*Reporting and Analytics*: Generates reports for sales and inventory insights.

-User Role Management: Supports roles such as Admin and Sales Executive to secure operations.
+*User Role Management*: Supports roles such as Admin and Sales Executive to secure operations.

 ##Technologies Used

-Java: The programming language for implementing the core logic.
+*Java*: The programming language for implementing the core logic.

-Spring Framework: For building robust backend services.
+*Spring Framework*: For building robust backend services.

-MySQL: A relational database to store and manage data efficiently.
+*MySQL*: A relational database to store and manage data efficiently.

-JPA (Jakarta Persistence API): For ORM and database interactions.
+*JPA (Jakarta Persistence API)*: For ORM and database interactions.

-Postman: For testing and interacting with APIs.
+*Postman*: For testing and interacting with APIs.

-Maven: Dependency and project management.
+*Maven*: Dependency and project management.